gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-drawing-to-the-screen.md

 In the last post, we looked at the Game Loop and how to run our game at the sweet spot of 60fps.
 Now, let’s see some results, shall we?
 Time to make some pretty shapes.

-By using `canvas`, we’re moving beyond the world of basic Javascript, and using a set of functions available only to the canvas ‘context’.
+By using `canvas`, we’re moving beyond the world of basic JavaScript, and using a set of functions available only to the canvas ‘context’.
 By its very nature, the `canvas` element is a platform for pixel manipulation.
 Once we’ve set up a context, we can access and edit any pixel in it.
-If we want to draw a line we could, should we want to, loop through all the pixels and set a line of them to a colour of our choosing.
+If we want to draw a line we could, should we want to, loop through a line of pixels and set them to a colour of our choosing.
 But doing that is very inefficient in JavaScript and, instead, the context provides us with a number of functions to speed those operations up, such as `lineTo()`.
 You can see a full list of those functions available to us over on this [handy cheat sheet](https://simon.html5.org/dump/html5-canvas-cheat-sheet.html).

 Diving straight in, let’s look at our `main()` function from last time: